-Each fast-paced episode features a fellow noted cat person who joins Mary for segments like the Cat Quiz challenge (there’s always a prize at stake!), the Hot Topic debate (in which a divisive feline issue gets resolved once and for all) and Hey, You Need A Cat! (in which we attempt to convince a celebrity who lacks a cat to get a cat).
+In each fast-paced, fact-packed, surprisingly enlightening episode, a notable guest joins Mary for segments like the Cat Quiz (there’s always a prize at stake!), the Hot Topic Debate (in which we resolve a divisive feline issue once and for all), and Hey, You Need A Cat! (in which we convince a catless celebrity to get a cat).

 Mary grew up in Waterville, Maine with a series of cats (Midnight, Anatevka and CB).
 She then moved to New York and spent several years at Comedy Central, where she led digital political coverage under the Indecision brand and later became managing editor of the digital group.
 She has written and produced words and shows for lots of places, including The New York Times, Quartz, The Awl, The Maine Film Center and more.
 Most recently she helped develop and produce Hello Sunshine’s first original audio shows, How It Is and My Best Break-Up.
 Let’s Talk About Cats is dedicated to the memory of Buckley and Milo, the two best grey brothers who ever chewed each other’s ears, and to Grendel, the beautiful dilute tortie pictured here.

-Lizzie produces the podcasts The Mash-Up Americans and Make/Time, incubates baby podcasts and makes documentaries like We’ll Still Be Here, the first Snapchat-native documentary.
+Lizzie produces the podcasts Technopolis and Make/Time, incubates baby podcasts and makes documentaries like We’ll Still Be Here, the first Snapchat-native documentary.
 She is a Peabody and Emmy Award winning producer for her work on StoryCorps Animated Shorts; she also edited a bunch of New York Times bestsellers for StoryCorps.
-She lives in Brooklyn and she’s fine with cats.
+She lives in Brooklyn and she’s… fine with cats.